clivialu/clivialu/README.md

 I maintain a separate GitHub repository for most of my research projects.
 Each repo usually includes:
 - A short, plain-language summary of the paper
-- Links to the published article or preprint
+- Links to the published article

 ### Selected Projects
 ## ABDC A* Level